Altria to buy US$12.8 billion minority stake in e-cigarette company Juul

 It has an agreement with Philip Morris International Inc to sell a heat-not-burn device called IQOS in the United States, where the product is still under review by the FDA.
 Earlier this month, Altria announced a US$1.8 billion investment in Cronos Group Inc, which could give it up to 55 percent ownership of the Canadian cannabis producer.

-Altria on Thursday also announced a cost-cutting program that includes workforce reductions and reduced third party spending, to save US$500 million to US$600 million annually by the end of 2019.
+Altria on Thursday also announced a cost-cutting programme that includes workforce reductions and reduced third party spending, to save US$500 million to US$600 million annually by the end of 2019.

 The company expects pre-tax charges of about US$230 million to US$280 million, or nine to 11 cents per share, the majority of which will be incurred in the fourth quarter of 2018.